SUSE-Cloud/socok8s/doc/source/operations.rst

    ./run.sh remove_deployment

-This will delete all Helm releases, all Kubernetes resources in the ucp and openstack namespaces, and all persistent volumes that were provisioned for use in the deployment.
+This will delete all Helm releases, all Kubernetes resources in the UCP and OpenStack namespaces, and all persistent volumes that were provisioned for use in the deployment.
 After this operation is complete, only the original Kubernetes services deployed by the SUSE CaaS Platform will remain.